QureGenAI-Biotech/TyxonQ/.qoder/repowiki/en/content/Examples and Tutorials/Quantum Chemistry Examples/UCCSD and HEA Algorithm Examples.md

 The runtime configuration allows for both device-based execution (using actual quantum hardware or simulators) and numeric-based execution (using classical numerical methods for exact calculations).
 The choice of runtime can significantly impact performance, with numeric execution being faster for small systems but limited by classical computational resources, while device execution can handle larger systems but is subject to quantum hardware constraints and noise.

 The optimization process is implemented using SciPy's minimize function, with different methods available depending on whether gradients are computed.
 The L-BFGS-B method is used when gradients are available, while COBYLA is used for gradient-free optimization.
 The maximum number of iterations is set to 200 for analytic/numeric paths and 100 for device paths, reflecting the different convergence characteristics of these execution modes.

+The addition of HOMO-LUMO gap calculations does not significantly impact performance, as these calculations leverage existing Hartree-Fock results and are computed classically.
+For HEA, the HOMO-LUMO gap calculation is delegated to an internal UCC object created during molecule initialization, ensuring consistency with UCCSD results.

 **Section sources**
 - [uccsd.py](file://src/tyxonq/applications/chem/algorithms/uccsd.py)